|

 system.

-you don't happen to like teal as a background color, then change it. |
+You can choose to allow the program to rule your experience or you can take control of the machine.
+If you don't happen to like teal as a background color, then change it. |

 Windows has been set to arrange icons (programs)